Kalhan-vithana/Time-table-Management-System/README.md

 ### Installation

-1. DownLoad The Setup
+- DownLoad The Setup
-2.Install the Setup
+- Install the Setup
+- run the Application
-3.need to Internet Connection
+- need to Internet Connection